jeffchi/secure-build-cli/README.md

     "status": "success"
 }
 ```
-When an error occurrs, the `status` response shows the command that caused the error.
+When an error occurs, the `status` response shows the command that caused the error.
 Typically, you need to examine the build log
 to fix the issue.
 ```
 {